The German Imperative [How to Give Orders & Requests]

 The du form is the most complicated of the three, so let’s get it out of the way.
 Firstly, conjugate the verb you want to use for du:

-Then to form the imperative, remove the -st and leave off du:
+To form the imperative, remove the -st and leave off du.
+This form always uses an exclamation mark.

 Separable verbs are always separated and the above rules apply: